derekliu7/DE-Final-Project/README.md

   __Current__:
 - Geographically plotting clusters of events based on location
-- Spark streaming numbers of event
+- Spark streaming numbers of event for cities in the U.S.

 ## Technology and Architecture Diagram